gmelsby/boat-api/documentation.md

 \newpage
 # Create A Load
 ## POST /loads
 Allows creation of a new load.
+Loads are not a protected resource, so no authentication is required.

 ## Request
 ### Path Parameters